greitermartin/firstproject/README.md

 ## first section
 In the first section we just procastinate, then go to the second section.
 ## second section
-In the second section th obscenities start to prolifereate ...
+In the second section the obscenities start to prolifereate ...
 ## usage
 ## output
 ## autors